Nathdo/Time-Serie-Analysis--AB-Testing/README.md

 # Time Series Analysis & A/B Testing

-This repository contains a full end-to-end project that combines Time Series Forecasting and A/B Testing methodologies using real business data.
-The goal is to evaluate the impact of a marketing action over time while considering natural fluctuations in the data.
+This repository presents a complete end-to-end data science project that combines Time Series Forecasting and A/B Testing methodologies to evaluate the real impact of a marketing intervention over time.

+By integrating statistical modeling, machine learning, and experimentation techniques, this project aims to separate the true effect of a marketing action from natural variations in the data.

+## Project Overview

+**Goal:** Estimate the causal impact of a marketing campaign by comparing actual performance with a synthetic baseline generated from forecasting models.

+Approach:

+* Build time series models to predict expected values without the intervention.
+* Compare actual results to the forecast to measure uplift.
+* Validate results statistically using A/B testing methodologies.

-## Time Series Forecasting
+### Time Series Forecasting

-* Objective: Build a forecasting model to predict baseline values without the marketing intervention.
+**Objective:** Create a reliable model to forecast baseline values in the absence of the marketing action.

- ![App Screenshot](./ResultArima.png)

-* Techniques:
+Techniques used:

 * Data visualization & decomposition
-  * Stationarity testing (ADF Test)
+* Stationarity testing (Augmented Dickey-Fuller test)
-  * Differencing techniques to make the series stationary
+* Differencing to remove trends/seasonality
 * ARIMA and SARIMA modeling
-  * Hyperparameter tuning
+* Hyperparameter tuning (grid search)
-  * Prophet modeling (with external regressors such as weather and marketing)
+* Prophet modeling with external regressors (e.g., weather, marketing spend)

+Example Result – ARIMA Forecast:

+ ![App Screenshot](./ResultArima.png)

+### A/B Testing & Evaluation

+* Statistical comparison between observed results and predicted baseline
+* Confidence interval estimation for uplift
+* Consideration of seasonality, holidays, and external factors to avoid biased conclusions

-## Key Learnings
+### Key Learnings & Insights

-* Importance of stationarity in time series modeling
+* The importance of stationarity in time series modeling
-* How to perform differencing and seasonal decomposition
+* How to perform seasonal decomposition and differencing
-* How to evaluate an intervention by comparing it with a synthetic baseline
+* How to simulate a control group using synthetic data
+* How to combine forecasting models with hypothesis testing to assess business impact
-* How to combine machine learning and statistical testing in a robust pipeline
+* Practical workflow for integrating ML & statistical methods in a real-world pipeline